What is Title IX?

 Under Title IX, discrimination on the basis of sex can include sexual harassment, rape, dating violence, domestic violence, sexual assault, and stalking.

-Anyone wishing to make a report should contact:
+Anyone wishing to make a report of a potential Title IX violation should contact:

 Title IX Coordinator for Merced Community College District